SchwarzIT/onyx/apps/docs/src/packages/figma-utils.md

 ::: tip Usage in CI
-If you are using the CLI in CI (e.g. via GitHub actions or Azure pipelines), we recommend that you specify the major version that you want to use to prevent possible future breaking changes that might break your pipeline.
+If you are using the CLI in CI (e.g. via GitHub actions or Azure pipelines), we recommend that you specify the major version that you want to use to prevent possible future breaking changes that might disrupt your pipeline.
 Example:

 ```sh
 npx @sit-onyx/figma-utils@1 --help